microsoft/turing-experiments/README.md

 2. To use OpenAI's language model engines to generate responses add your api key and organization as plaintext to `openai_api_key.txt` and `openai_organization.txt` (these are ignored by `.gitignore`).

+3. To download the authors' data files, install and enable git LFS [https://git-lfs.com/].

 ## Usage

 For the _Ultimatum Game_ TE, _Garden Path_ TE, and the _Wisdom of Crowds_ TE, we provide all prompt templates and simulation result data to aid both re-running simulations or re-analyzing results.

 For the _Milgram Shock_ TE we provide all prompt templates and, due to space concerns, a selection of representative result data files for both the original and alternative experiment scenarios.